Tinospora Cordifolia (Tinofend®)

 75 adults with confirmed allergic rhinitis.
 8-week intervention.

 83% of Tinofend® patients showed clinically meaningful improvement in total nasal symptom score vs. 17% placebo.
 Significant reductions in sneezing, discharge, obstruction, and nasal pruritis.
 Excellent tolerability.
-Only human RCT for an Ayurvedic herb specifically for allergic rhinitis with this effect size.
+Only human clinical trial for an Ayurvedic herb specifically for allergic rhinitis with this effect size.

 2